 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

-John Hutchinson, zoologist, holding a dissected elephant's foot.
+John Hutchinson, zoologist, preparing a giraffe leg for the computer tomography (CT) scanner.
 Hutchinson is Professor of evolutionary biomechanics at the Royal Veterinary College, UK.
 He keeps many animal and bird specimens at a temperature of -20 degrees Celsius for research on animal locomotion.
+He is author a numerous animal locomotion papers.
 In 2011 he published a paper asserting that a small bony growth found on elephant feet was actually a sixth toe that helped provide additional support.
 All the animals were donated by zoos where they died naturally.
 Photographed in 2012.

 Model release not available.
 Property release not required.